*This post may contain affiliate links. Please see my disclosure for more details!*

 Chocolate

 I used slightly more chocolate in this recipe in comparison to most of my fudge recipes, but thats because of the added liquid of the Baileys.
-I used quite a lot of Baileys, so it kind of needs it to set perfectly, but its worth it.
+I used quite a lot of Baileys, so it kind of needs it to set perfectly, but it’s worth it.
 I used dark chocolate as it works best, but see notes below on how to change this.

 Baileys